-In this article you will learn about the What You See Is What You GET (WYSIWYG) Editor.
-The article describes how you can access it, the options this editor provides as well as it outlines the best practices for its use.
+In this article, you will learn about the What You See Is What You GET (WYSIWYG) Editor.
+The article describes how you can access it, the options this editor provides, and it outlines the best practices for its use.

 Throughout the app dashboard, you will see description boxes that use the WYSIWYG editor.
 Most of the options are pretty straightforward and mirror those offered by well-known industry programs like Word.
 You can hover over an option for a hint at what it does, but the best way to learn is by diving in and experimenting yourself.

 The WYSIWYG Editor exists in the Build 'Features' where you can type free text.
 The most common cases are the 'Info-Tier' Features.
 For example, you can navigate to Create -> Build and choose the 'Info-1-Tier' Feature and use the WYIWYG Editor, under the Content Tab.

 - Add HTML, by clicking the button as shown in the picture below:

 - Apply Global Styling, font color

 - Format paragraph

 - Customize text: bold, italicize, underline, strikethrough

 - Insert horizontal rule